-Buying a car?
-A House?
+Buying a car or house?
 Renting an apartment?
 Looking for a job?

-Your credit score is based on your reported credit history, but what shows on your report is not necessarily correct.
-We all have read stories about wrong information appearing on credit reports due to confusion about social security numbers or names, as well as due to identity theft.
+Your credit score is based on your reported credit history, and what shows on your report is not necessarily correct.
+We all have read stories about wrong information appearing on credit reports due to confusion about Social Security numbers or names, as well as due to identity theft.
 Whatever the reason, it is upsetting to see inaccurate information on your credit report.
-If you do see mistakes on your credit report, it is important for you to take the right steps to repair your credit.
+If you see mistakes on your credit report, it is important for you to take the right steps to repair your credit.

 To repair your credit, learn:

-The Fair Credit Reporting Act (FCRA), a federal law, requires consumer credit reporting companies to report accurate information.
-If you find any inaccurate information in your credit report, you should dispute the inaccurate derogatory account with the credit bureau reporting it.
+The Fair Credit Reporting Act (FCRA), a federal law, requires consumer credit reporting agencies to report accurate information.
+If you find any inaccuracies in your credit report, dispute the inaccurate derogatory account with the credit bureau reporting it.

 The table breaks down your credit report into three categories: